Go to Index

 Always an earnest student of music, he continued his studies which culminated in the degree of Bachelor of Music in 1925, followed by Associateship of the Royal College of Music in 1926, and Fellow of the Royal College of Organists in 1927-a three years' record!
 His reputation as a skilled musician had gone before him when he was appointed by the Paramount Company to their show theatre - the ASTORIA at Brixton in 1931-which position he has held until his present engagement.

-THE NEW ROYAL ORGAN.
+THE NEW ROYAL ORGAN

 The Electrone does not rely in the production of its tone upon pipes, bells or any kind of musical device hitherto used, it is purely electrical.
 The sounds of this new feature are such that they blend remarkably well with the familiar theatre organ tone, and it improves the whole effect of the organ enormously.
 Besides the carillons, chimes and other special effects obtainable in this way, the organ includes almost every kind of musical sound known to the ear.

-Left - Details of the Compton Organ at the Theatre Royal, Dublin - From the opening night Souvenir Programme of the New Theatre Royal, Dublin on the 23rd of September 1935.
+Right - Details of the Compton Organ at the Theatre Royal, Dublin - From the opening night Souvenir Programme of the New Theatre Royal, Dublin on the 23rd of September 1935.

 All that is visible to the audience of this gigantic instrument is the specially designed, beautifully decorated and illuminated glass covered console, which has four manuals or keyboards.
 From this keyboard the organist controls his vast resources.
 As he selects stops or depresses keys to give him the tones he wants, electrical connections are made which are carried by the main cable to the organ chambers, of which there are two over the stage.